copperstick6/copperstick6.github.io/_posts/2016-10-16-Week-Eight.md

 ---
 layout: post
-title: First Hackathon and Reflections.... and the Future?
+title: First Hackathon and Reflections
 ---

 What's up, what is this?
 I thought you hate writing anything...